hanna-8/Playground/lessons-learned/secure_transport_layer.md

 );
 ```

-#### Step 3.2.
+### Step 3.2.
 Use Secure cookies

+**Why?**
 Even if the app runs over https and we redirect all http to https, a user can still send their session id via the cookie over http.

-In order to stop this, we need to use the secure flag for your cookies.
+**How** do they fix this?
+Cookies with the 'secure' flag set can only be sent through https.

+---

-#### Other (hopefully) useful resources
+## Other (hopefully) useful resources

 * [OWASP cheat sheet for transpor layer protection](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md)
 * [Secure authentication and sessions for node apps](http://scottksmith.com/blog/2015/06/15/secure-node-apps-against-owasp-top-10-authentication-and-sessions/)